ThermoPro TP03B Digital Thermometer vs Kizen Instant Read Thermometer

 The Kizen immediately stood out during our kitchen testing because of its sealed housing.
 Stabbing a raw turkey leaves you with a contaminated probe and a greasy handle.
 Thanks to the IP67 waterproofing, I washed the entire unit right under the running kitchen sink without killing the electronics.
 It locks in readings within 3 seconds, making it fast enough that you avoid burning your knuckles over a hot charcoal grate.

-Large backlit LED screen reads clearly in dark conditions
+Large backlit LED screen for easy reading

 Cleaning & Maintenance — Tie